BrunoBoehm/code-notes/AngularJS.md

 You'll notice we've also got a property named `link`.
 We're going to learn more about this later, but for now, assume that it is magic and we're going to be using it in this example.

 Normally, our link function has three parameters - scope (`$scope`), element (the mounted DOM element) and attrs (the attributes passed through to the directive).
 However, when we use `require`, we get a fourth - ctrl.
-This will be equal to the parents controller, allowing us to access everything to do with it.
+This will be equal to the parents (directive) controller, allowing us to access everything to do with it.

 Let's add an `addTab` method to our `tabs` directives controller.
 This will add a tab to the list so we can repeat and display the tabs labels at the top of the directive, so the user can click on them to change the active tab.